Death of Benito Mussolini: Reception of Audisio's version

-Until 1947, Audisio's involvement was kept a secret, and in the earliest descriptions of the events (in a series of articles in the Communist Party newspaper L'Unità in late 1945) the person who carried out the shootings was only referred to as "Colonnello Valerio".
+Until 1947, Audisio's involvement was kept a secret, and in the earliest descriptions of the events (in a series of articles in the Communist Party newspaper L'Unità in late 1945) the person who carried out the shooting was only referred to as "Colonnello Valerio".

 Aldo Lampredi accompanied Audisio on his mission and wrote an account of it in 1972.

 Audisio was first named in a series of articles in the newspaper Il Tempo in March 1947 and the Communist Party subsequently confirmed Audisio's involvement.
 Audisio himself did not speak publicly about it until he published his account in a series of five articles in L'Unità later that month (and repeated in a book that Audisio later wrote which was published in 1975, two years after his death).
 Other versions of the story were also published, including, in the 1960s, two books setting out the "classical" account of the story: Dongo, la fine di Mussolini by Lazzaro and Bellini delle Stelle and Le ultime 95 ore di Mussolini by Franco Bandini.

 Before long, it was noted that there were discrepancies between Audisio's original story published in L'Unità, subsequent versions that he provided and the versions of events provided by others.
 Although his account most probably is built around the facts, it was certainly embellished.
 The discrepancies and obvious exaggerations, coupled with the belief that the Communist Party had selected him to claim responsibility for their own political purposes, led some in Italy to believe that his story was wholly or largely untrue.

 In 1996 a previously unpublished private account written in 1972 by Aldo Lampredi for the Communist Party's archives appeared in L'Unità.
 In it, Lampredi confirmed the key facts of Audisio's story but without the embellishments.
 Lampredi was undoubtedly an eyewitness and, because he prepared his narrative for the private records of the Communist Party and not for publication, it was perceived that he had no motivation other than to tell the truth.
 Furthermore, he had had a reputation for being reliable and trustworthy; he was also known to have disliked Audisio personally.
 For all these reasons it was seen as significant that he largely confirmed Audisio's account.
 After Lampredi's account was published, most, but not all, commentators were convinced of its veracity.
 The historian Giorgio Bocca commented:

 it sweeps away all the bad novels constructed over 50 years on the end of the Duce of fascism ....
 There was no possibility that the many ridiculous versions put about in these years were true ...
 The truth is now unmistakably clear.